- Coral I / Coral II

 Explore the Santa Cruz highlands and visit a private reserve, El Chato, where giant tortoises are found in their natural habitat.
 The road to the reserve is one of the best places to observe land birds.
 Tree and ground finches, vermillion flycatchers and Cattle Egrets inhabit the area.

 Cruise to Baltra and disembark for transfer to the airport and return flights to the mainland.

 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.

 Cabin accommodations aboard ship; all meals aboard ship; welcome and farewell cocktail; 24-hour coffee station; all shore activities and excursions; snorkeling opportunities; guide and lecture services; airport and port assistance; transfers to port and dinghy ride to ship.

-Hotel nights before/after cruise; transfers in Quito or Guayaquil; Galapagos National Park entrance fee $100 per adult (children under 12 subtract $50), subject to change without notice; Galapagos Transit Card ($10 per person); international airfare; airfare to/from Galapagos Islands; charges and all items of a personal nature such as laundry, consumption from the mini-bar located in suites, alcoholic and non-alcoholic beverages; gratuities to ship staff is left to the discretion of the passenger; traveler’s insurance; wet suit rental (advanced reservation required, $50 per person); kayak rental ($30 per person); Internet; fuel surcharge ($180 per person approx.).
+Hotel nights before/after cruise; transfers in Quito or Guayaquil; Galapagos National Park entrance fee $100 per adult (children under 12 subtract $50), subject to change without notice; Galapagos Transit Card ($10 per person); international airfare; airfare to/from Galapagos Islands; charges and all items of a personal nature such as laundry, consumption from the mini-bar located in suites, alcoholic and non-alcoholic beverages; gratuities to ship staff is left to the discretion of the passenger; traveler’s insurance; wet suit rental (advanced reservation required, $50 per person); kayak rental ($30 per person); diving charges; Internet; fuel surcharge ($180 per person approx.).